High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

 Results for the thrust distribution calculated using the NNLO solution for the coupling $\alpha_s(\mu)$, at different values of the number of flavors, $N_f$, is shown in Fig.~\ref{confthrust}.

 A direct comparison between PMC$_\infty$ (solid line) and CSS (dashed line) is shown at different values of the number of flavors.
 We notice that, despite the phase transition (i.e.\ the transition from an infrared finite coupling to an infrared divergent coupling), the curves given by the PMC$_\infty$ at different $N_f$, preserve with continuity the same characteristics of the conformal distribution setting $N_f$ outside the conformal window of pQCD.

+Technically, this is explained by the fact that the PMC$_\infty$ reabsorbs all the $N_f$ terms into the running coupling and the PMC$_\infty$ scales are both above 2 GeV in almost the entire range of the distribution; in particular, for values in the range $0.015<1-T<0.42$, and thus the PMC$_\infty$ thrust distribution is affected by the change of behavior of the coupling only in the first two bins at $1-T\sim 0$.
+However, this region is a multi-scale region and is not only affected by nonperturbative effects, but also by the presence of large-logarithms deriving from incomplete IR cancellation.
+On the other hand, the CSS distribution is more sensitive to the decreasing of $N_f$.

 In fact, the position of the thrust distribution peak is well preserved varying $N_f$ in and outside the conformal window using the PMC$_\infty$, while there is a constant shift towards lower values using the CSS.
 These trends are shown in Fig.~\ref{peaks}.
 We notice that in the central range, $2<N_f<15$, the position of the peak is exactly preserved using the PMC$_\infty$ and overlaps with the position of the peak shown by the experimental data.
 According to our analysis for the case PMC$_\infty$, in the range $N_f<2$, the number of bins is insufficient to resolve the peak, although the behavior of the curve is consistent with the presence of a peak in the same position, while for $N_f\rightarrow0$, the peak is no longer visible.
 Theoretical uncertainties on the position of the peak have been calculated using standard criteria, i.e.\ by varying the remaining initial scale value in the range $M_Z/2 \leq \mu_0 \leq 2 M_Z$ and considering the lowest uncertainty given by the half the spacing between two adjacent bins.

 Using the definition given in Eq.~\eqref{delta}, we have determined the average error, $\bar{\delta}$, calculated in the interval $0.005<(1-T)<0.4$ of thrust and results for CSS and PMC$_\infty$ are shown in Fig.~\ref{err}.
 We notice that the PMC$_\infty$ in the perturbative and IR conformal window, i.e.\ $12<N_f<\bar{N}_f$, which is the region where $\alpha_s(\mu)<1$ in the entire range of the renormalization scale values, from $0$ up to $\infty$, the average error given by PMC$_\infty$ tends to zero ($\sim 0.23-0.26\%$) while the error given by the CSS tends to remain constant ($0.85-0.89\%$).
 Comparison of the two methods shows that, outside the conformal window, $N_f<\frac{34 N_c^3}{13 N_c^2-3}$, the PMC$_\infty$ leads to higher precision.